Valentin-Koeberl/webt2024-25/README.md

 Here are some of our exciting projects:

-- 📹DreamLabs+: A video platform web interface developed with PHP and JavaScript 🟧
+- 📹DreamLabs+: A video platform web interface developed with PHP and JavaScript 🟩
+- JUnit Tests: Basic Tests with JUnit 🟩

 🟩 Development finished